okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget-gen3/main/index.md

 ### Use afterRender with the third generation

 The third generation of the Sign-In Widget is built on [Preact](https://preactjs.com/), a lightweight React alternative.
-This means that the `afterRender` function doesn't work with the third generation.
+This means that the `afterRender` function doesn't work when used to make DOM manipulations in the third generation.

 With the second generation of the Sign-In Widget, you can use [`afterRender`] (https://github.com/okta/okta-signin-widget?tab=readme-ov-file#afterrender)to change label text or input labels on a page.